Yello's Art History

 But when I tried my hand in digital art, that's when I felt right at home.
 The amount of control over the colors, brushes, even canvas size was tantalizing.
 Not gonna lie, it took me a LONG time to glide my stylus across the screen properly.
 Going from the tactile feel of graphite on paper to a plastic nob on a smooth surface was an interesting adjustment.
 I remember I used to struggle so hard to draw a competent circle on my drawing tablet.
 Even though it was an uphill battle to relearn the ropes of art fundamentals as an already-beginner artist, I was so excited to learn.

 While I was formally learning as an art major, I finally gained enough confidence to post my digital drawings online, mostly through Twitter, my only social media at the time.
 My online persona was a Yellow Yoshi named "Yelloyoshi" since I loved Yoshi throughout my life.
-I hadn't yet formed a unique character because I was still such a novice, so I figured, I'd latch onto my favorite character and colors and call it a day.
-While most ofmy pieces weren't seen by anybody except my mutuals, I did have my first taste of "virality" for my standards.
+I hadn't yet formed a unique character because I was still such a novice, so I figured, I'd latch onto my favorite character and color and call it a day.
+While most of my pieces weren't seen by anybody except my mutuals, I did have my first taste of "virality" for my standards.
 Admittedly, it was intoxticating watching my notifications blow up, when that was not at all normal for me.

 This newfound excitement wasn't all sunshine and rainbows, though.
 I noticed very quickly that my skillset hit a roadblock: I struggled a lot with anatomy.
 Even though I was decent at drawing things from reference, I had no prior experience conjuring up my own poses, so it made sense why this was such a hurdle for me.
 I would spend hours redoing every single line stroke because they always looked off to me.
 What might take a talented artist half an hour for a sketch would take me many hours.
-But I persisted, push through, and did the best I could.
+But I persisted, pushed through, and did the best I could.
 I also found out that I could never sketch just to practice.
 It felt like I had to see it through and make it super polished...which is probably why I spent way too long on each piece.

 This will go down as one of my most prolific artistic periods because it was one of those early highs of overconfidence in my abilities.
 Now that I got to know the basics of my drawing software and how to hold the pen properly, I wanted to keep drawing whatever I found interesting.
 I found myself drawing during my free time, which felt amazing to have the drive to do so, even though I was still just beginning my art journey.

-My first art post to "blow" up
+My first art post to "blow up" on Twitter.

 October 19, 2019